mozilla-b2g/Gaia-UI-Building-Blocks/README.md

 * `.action`: User triggered actions
 * `.recommend`: Recommended action to be triggered by the user
 * `.danger`: Action that usually performs irreversible states

+* `.bottom`: Visual tweaks for components that will be placed at that position of the viewport.

 Ideas
 ----------------